asikaim/notepad/README.md

 "always on top" for anything.
 Since there isn't "always on top" creating a settings menu was really hard.
 I thought I could do it as a popup, but building a toggleable popup proved out to be impossible.
 Luckily, Kivy had convenient widget for settings that matched common mobile views, so instead of creating my own, I went with the prebuilt one.
+Setting category to edit and doing changes afterwards was complicated to implement with this widget, so I set the categories to their own tab.